emtreid/d3-intro/README.md

 The example is of an order depth chart for a financial trading platform.

-It was created and presented by Scott Logic grads Matthew Beanland, JJ Gray, and Elliott Reid.
+It was created and presented by Scott Logic grads M. Beanland, JJ Gray, and E. Reid.

 ## getData()